pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 });
 ```

-Note that currently `awsx.apigateway.createAssociatedAPIKeys` does not allow you to define a `api` and `usagePlan.apiStages`.
+Note that currently `awsx.apigateway.createAssociatedAPIKeys` does not allow you to define a `apis` and `usagePlan.apiStages`.

 ### Lambda Authorizers